Nathaniel Parker Willis: Reputation

 In the publishing world, Willis was known as a shrewd magazinist and an innovator who focused on appealing to readers' special interests while still recognizing new talent.
 In fact, Willis became the standard by which other magazinists were judged.
 According to writer George William Curtis, "His gayety [sic] and his graceful fluency made him the first of our proper 'magazinists'".
 For a time, it was said that Willis was the "most-talked-about author" in the United States.
 Poe questioned Willis's fame, however.
 "Willis is no genius–a graceful trifler–no more", he wrote in a letter to James Russell Lowell.
 "In me, at least, he never excites an emotion."
 Minor Southern writer Joseph Beckham Cobb wrote: "No sane person, we are persuaded, can read his poetry".
 Future senator Charles Sumner reported: "I find Willis is much laughed at for his sketches".
 Even so, most contemporaries recognized how prolific he was as a writer and how much time he put into all of his writings.
 James Parton said of him:

 Of all the literary men whom I have ever known, N. P. Willis was the one who took the most pains with his work.
 It was no very uncommon thing for him to toil over a sentence for an hour; and I knew him one evening to write and rewrite a sentence for two hours before he had got it to his mind.

 By 1850 and with the publication of Hurry-Graphs, Willis was becoming a forgotten celebrity.
 In August 1853, future President James A. Garfield discussed Willis's declining popularity in his diary: "Willis is said to be a licentious man, although an unrivaled poet.
 How strange that such men should go to ruin, when they might soar perpetually in the heaven of heavens".
 After Willis's death, obituaries reported that he had outlived his fame.
 One remarked, "the man who withdraws from the whirling currents of active life is speedily forgotten".
 This obituary also stated that Americans "will ever remember and cherish Nathaniel P. Willis as one worthy to stand with Fenimore Cooper and Washington Irving".
 In 1946, the centennial issue of Town & Country reported that Willis "led a generation of Americans through a gate where weeds gave way to horticulture".
-More modern scholars have dismissed Willis's work as "sentimental prattle" or refer to him only as an obstacle in the progress of his sister as well as Harriet Jacobs.
+More modern scholars have dismissed Willis's work as "sentimental prattle" or refer to him only as an obstacle in the progress of his sister Fanny Fern as well as Harriet Jacobs.
 As biographer Thomas N. Baker wrote, Willis is today only referred to as a footnote in relation to other authors.